Monticello Hospital is an abandoned medical center and nursing home in Monticello, New York.

 Groundbreaking for the new hospital on Landfield Hill took place on April 16, 1923, 8 and opened on June 14, 1924, at the cost of $75,000.
 7

-The hospital included 21 beds: 5 beds for men and 5 beds women, one bed in an isolation room, three beds in the maternity ward, four beds in private rooms and three beds in the nursery (x-ray room).
+The hospital included 21 beds: 5 beds for men and 5 beds for women, one bed in an isolation room, three beds in the maternity ward, four beds in private rooms, and three beds in the nursery (x-ray room).
 7 A nurses’ home was rented out of an existing building about two blocks away at a cost of $55 per month.

 A residence for nurses was built on the site in 1931.
 8 A major three-story wing to the hospital was completed in 1950 and expanded in 1960.
 6

 The Monticello Hospital merged with the circa 1925 Liberty Maimonides Hospital and a private hospital at 17 Hamilton Avenue in 1967 to become the Community General Hospital of Sullivan County.
 3 8